Diagnosis of Schistosoma haematobium Infection with a Mobile Phone-Mounted Foldscope and a Reversed-Lens CellScope in Ghana

 when Archimide by his Arithmatick,

-The full poem can be found here
+The full poem is online.

 The hungry fly: Hydrodynamics of feeding in the common house fly PDF Link

 The poem by William Oldys perfectly sums up this work which started as a curious inquiry into the nature of pumps in insects.
 Entomologists have long described the physical layout of mechnical machines we call insects, but the dynamics of how these machines work has never been seen before.
 Miles and I rigged up Xray microscopy setups to image insects in all the glory (in-vivo).
 From what we can tell, these are some really efficient pumps.